rentry/nountown-docs/docs/core-strategy.md

 ## Vision statement
 We envision a future with fewer barriers to learning, where generations of students in physical and virtual classrooms can engage meaningfully with their teachers and peers without distraction, delay, or complication.

+## Content strategy statement

+Lightspeed’s content inspires educators to discover new, innovative ways to reach their students using technologies that remove barriers to learning across a variety of classroom formats.

 ## Formula

 **What do you need to do.
 (Main Goal for strategy)**